 Language stating that Lake Jane Estates is not liable for the payment of any premium or assessment on the policy.

-Language naming Lake Jane Estates as additionally insured.
+Language naming Lake Jane Estates as additional insured.

 General liability limits of $1,000,000 comprehensive insurance and $50,000 damage to property.